 - Adding a word or two to the original word:

 - “Eat banana”

 - “Yellow banana”

-Before your little one can start combining words, he/she needs to be able to do the following:
+Before your little one can put two (or more) words together, he/she needs to be able to do the following:

 ~ SAY APPROXIMATELY 50 WORDS

 Example: dada, monkey

 ~ USE A VARIETY OF WORD TYPES: